The financial crisis that has unleashed a staggering number of bankruptcies

 well: the total number of U.S. bankruptcies filed during the first six

 months of 2009 increased 36 percent over the same period in 2008.

-Amid the economic turmoil, Allmand, 34, offers hope and tangible relief
+Amid the economic turmoil, Allmand, born in 1975, offers hope and tangible

 “I understand and empathize with their predicament and use the legal